 Do people tip in Amsterdam?

 First off, perhaps the most commonly asked question on the subject – ‘do you tip in Amsterdam?’.
 This one is pretty simple to answer – the Dutch do not have a tipping culture as strongly-ingrained as much of the English-speaking world.
-In a restaurant, provided the service was good, a tip of around 10% is appreciated but not automatically expected.
-In a café or bar, rounding up the bill or leaving some loose change is fine (if there is a tip jar, you can simply place your tip in there).
+In a bar, restaurant, or private boat tour in Amsterdam, provided the service was good, a tip of around 10% is appreciated but not automatically expected.
+Do you tip in Amsterdam Nightlife?
+In a café, nightclub or bar, rounding up the bill or leaving some loose change is fine (if there is a tip jar, you can simply place your tip in there).

 Do you tip in Amsterdam taxis?
 The answer to this question is that people do not generally tip their drivers although if you do receive great service, rounding up the bill will be received well.
 When it comes to tour guides, or other people directly involved in the tourism industry, a tip is more often expected (assuming that the service has been to a high standard).
 If you’re unsure, it’s always best to tip around 10% – this way, you won’t be offending anyone but will not be overpaying either!